shekhar19386/Clickmegame/README.md

 <pre>localhost:8080</pre>

-Thank you for commin on my profile
+Thank you for visiting my profile
 ==================================

 NOTE:- If you have any query about setup the project you can reach me out any time.